-6.22.6.23.
+6.22.
 As an integral part of the operating organization's management system, the radiation protection programme and its implementation should be assessed on a regular basis.
-This periodic review should be carried out to identify problems to be addressed and any modifications that could improve the effectiveness of the radiation protection programme.
+This periodic review should be conducted to identify problems to be addressed and any modifications that could improve the effectiveness of the radiation protection programme.

-6.23.6.24.
+6.23.
 A key part of this periodic review process is a series of workplace audits.
 The operating organization should specify the designation and qualifications of the persons who will conduct them, the frequency of audits, the expectations of the audit team, and the procedures for reporting of results and their follow-up.